SkyloveQiu/CSE1105Project/docs/agendas/Agenda 09-03.md

-## Agenda 02-03
+## Agenda 09-03

-This is the agenda for 2th of March.
+This is the agenda for 9th of March.

 ---

-Date:           02/03/2020\
+Date:           09/03/2020\
-Main focus:     Discussing the current state 2.0 \
+Main focus:     Discussing the current state 3.0 \
-Chair:          Cristian\
+Chair:          Niels\
-Note taker:     Thom
+Note taker:     Cristian

 # Opening